Fear of retirement boredom is a serious problem for many men. In fact, a number of them will delay retirement for fear of boredom.

 Compared to women, men more strongly relate to their careers and financial success.

-Jobs play a huge part in their self-identity – to such a degree that many have difficulty exploring a new identity outside of the workforce.
+Jobs and careers are very much a part of a man’s self-identity.
+So much so and to such a degree that many men have difficulty exploring a new identity outside of the workforce.

 Leaving the structured routine of a job leaves many men feeling lost.